 Yomi couldn't believe what she had done.
 Did she do the unspeakable?
 Did she... kill?

 "Of course you didn't", is what the dark princess would have said if she hadn't been feeling very bloodless that moment.
 Her eyes slowly fell shut and she felt weaker by the second.
 But then it hit her.

 She hadn't thought this one through properly.
 She needed time.
 She needed time and room to think.
 She needed to get clear with her objectives and how to get there in the first place.
 She couldn't give up, she couldn't surrender.

 So she began scrabbling her legs to get back up, slipping in her own blood and bumping her knees until she managed to stand unsteadily, unevenly splattered in green ichor.
 Swaying on her feet, she shot Yomi a last look full of promises of revenge.

 Then she tipped backwards out of the window.

-Ladies and gentlemen, madames et messieurs, meine sehr geehrten Damen und Herren, please let me welcome you to this littel horrorshow of love, drama, tears, pain, relentless yuri and death and destruction!
-Let me please introduce myself, I'm a man of wealth and tase and my name is FaceMeltor and I will be your host tonight and on all other night to come on which you'll let me dance and entertain you.
-I hope you'll find this litte romp as enjoyable as I will because we're not pulling any punches here; Yomi will face her inner demons (NOT counting our little death princess here), Mato will learn watching for people's feelings, BRS will learn to actually emote beyond the capacities of a chilled bagel and Dead Master will break herself and maybe fix herself in the process if she's lucky enough!
+Ladies and gentlemen, madames et messieurs, meine sehr geehrten Damen und Herren, please let me welcome you to this little horrorshow of love, drama, tears, pain and relentless yuri!
+Let me please introduce myself, my name is FaceMeltor and I will be your host tonight and on all other night to come on which you'll let me dance and entertain you.
+I hope you'll find this litte romp as enjoyable as I will because we're not pulling any punches here; Yomi will face her inner demons (NOT counting our little death princess here), Mato will learn watching out for people's feelings, BRS will learn to actually emote beyond the capacities of a chilled bagel and Dead Master will break herself and maybe fix herself in the process if she's lucky enough!
 Yell at me in the review section so I get bullied into writing more!